gosson/tugboat/AGF/100-AGF-Introduction.md

 So too an enterprise’s requirements drive standardization and safety.
-A business unit may want to build an application to fit their needs and the application they build may be well-suited to the task and deliver the business value that team demands.
+A business unit may want to build an application to fit their needs and the application they build may be well-suited to the task and deliver the business value that team desires.
 The question remains: will it be easily maintained, managed and governed?
-The governance described in these documents is designed to help that business unit and their developers by supporting specific standards and practices and creating pathways to accelerate their deployments.
+The governance described in these documents is designed to help the business unit and their developers by supporting specific standards and practices and creating pathways to accelerate their deployments.

-The prospective home builder, like the application developer may disagree with some of the standards that are in place (particularly if no such standards existed previously) but they can provide the ability to execute at speed and scale.
+The prospective home builder, like the application developer may disagree with some of the standards that are in place (particularly if few or no standards existed previously) but standards provide the ability to execute at speed and scale.
 Knowing that wall studs are placed every 16” on load bearing walls means that builders need not concern themselves with these details – especially when industry experts and architects have agreed on that standard.